10 Ways to Make Networking Events Easy

 - What do you like best about your work?

 - It’s been so nice talking to you!
-Do you have a card?
+I hope to see you again.

 - I don’t want to keep you from everyone else, but let’s connect.
 Here’s my card.